jboss-developer/jboss-eap-quickstarts/jts/README.md

 1. Start the JBoss EAP server with the full profile.

-        For Linux:  EAP_HOME_1/bin/standalone.sh -c standalone-full.xml
+        For Linux:  EAP7_HOME_1/bin/standalone.sh -c standalone-full.xml
-        For Windows:  EAP_HOME_1\bin\standalone.bat -c standalone-full.xml
+        For Windows:  EAP7_HOME_1\bin\standalone.bat -c standalone-full.xml
-2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP_HOME with the path to your server:
+2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP7_HOME with the path to your server:

-        For Linux: EAP_HOME_1/bin/jboss-cli.sh --connect --file=remove-jts-transactions.cli
+        For Linux: EAP7_HOME_1/bin/jboss-cli.sh --connect --file=remove-jts-transactions.cli
-        For Windows: EAP_HOME_1\bin\jboss-cli.bat --connect --file=remove-jts-transactions.cli
+        For Windows: EAP7_HOME_1\bin\jboss-cli.bat --connect --file=remove-jts-transactions.cli
 This script removes the JTS configuration from the `jacorb` and `transactions` subsystems in the server configuration.
 You should see the following result when you run the script:

         The batch executed successfully.